Water Makes Me Puffy

 Many popular diet recommendations (the avoidance of calcium and protein from dairy, salt and sugar restriction, polyunsaturated fats, excessive intake of fibers and starches) can foster a cocktail of metabolic stress related issues which when combined with excessive water consumption, can in some circumstances create serious and dangerous shock-like states resulting in severe and chronic illness, even death.

 “…dietary salt restriction…increased noradrenaline excretion by 77%…strong positive relationship between the excretion of serotonin and of noradrenaline…Salt restriction stimulates the serotonergic system in man.”

 It’s not that water per se isn’t important, but there is plenty of water in food and drink, and the culture of continuous water guzzling to improve ‘health’ is in many situations, contextually inappropriate.

-Specific recommendations for daily water consumption are not generally founded on good physiology and fail to take into account individual variations in metabolism.
+I’m not a doctor and this isn’t health advice, but it seems to me that popular guidelines regarding daily water intake requirements, are not often founded on good physiology, and commonly fail to take into account individual variations in the state of metabolism.

 “…individual body fluid loss (and sweating rates) are influenced by a number of factors, including pubertal status, and can vary considerably between athletes and exercise conditions…dehydration accompanying prolonged exercise, especially in warm environments, can have health implications…SM [skim milk] is more effective than W [water] or a commercially available sports drink at replacing sweat losses and promoting rehydration.”

 Those with youthful high metabolism allowing lots of leeway sometimes do not notice the harm from continuous interference with thyroid systems until much later.
 But life is full of stress and when combined with restrictive diets plus all the water enforcement, damage happens faster and all sorts of problems become more common at an earlier age.

 The suppression of energy systems can eventually manifest in a wide variety of symptoms, very often involving a gradually worsening degree of inflammation and water retention, heading towards an increasing susceptibility to aging, degeneration and disease.